pcubillos/mc3/CONTRIBUTING.md

 main repo, and will make me work less.
 I strongly recommend the following programming guidelines:

-Everyone has his/her own programming style, I respect that.
-However, some people have terrible style (see http://www.abstrusegoose.com/432).
-Following good coding practices make everyone happy, it will increase the chances of your code being added to the main repository, and it will make me work less.
-I strongly recommend the following programming guidelines:

   - Always keep it simple.
   - Lines are strictly 80 character long, no more.
   - **Never ever! use tabs (for any reason, just don't).**